 This article reviews the process of applying for a China family visa and information such as requirements and how to write an invitation letter.

-Who is eligible for a Chinese family visa?
+Who is eligible for a family visa in China?

 As mentioned, family members of Chinese citizens and those who legally reside in this country can apply for this visa: